AwsLambdaContinuousDelivery/AwsLambdaContinuousDeliveryLambdaCfGenerator/README.md

 - `{$name}IAM.py` must contain a function `get_IAM(stage: str) -> Role` which returns a `troposphere.iam.Role`
 - If you need, you can also provide environment variables to the lambda function by adding a `{$name}ENV.py` file containing a `get_env(stage: str) -> dict` function returning a dictionary of key, values.
 This file is optional
 - Alias are also supported by simply adding a `{$name}Alias.py` file containing a `get_alias(arn: str, stage: str) -> Alias` function
+- Each functions `ARN` is being exported under the concatenation of the name of the function and the stage `{$name} + {$stage}` and can be acquired via `Fn::ImportValue`.
+For more information check: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html
 ```
 example
 | exampleFunction.py